kstenerud/ubuntu-dev-installer/README.md

 ### Create a Guest

 You can create a metal, VM, or container guest.
-Generally, you'll want to install in a virtualized guest environment rather than on bare metal, so that you can easily rebuild after breaking things (just save your homedir).
+Generally, you'll want to install in a virtualized guest environment rather than on bare metal, so that you can more quickly and easily rebuild after breaking things (just save your homedir).

+You can install the guest as console-only, GUI (if your guest already has a desktop installed), or as a virtual desktop that you connect to via x2go or Chrome Remote Desktop.

 #### Multipass